Ibukun16/AirBnB_clone/README.md

 ## 0x04 Testing ##

-All the test are defined in the tests folder.
+All the tests are defined in the tests folder.

 ### Documentation ###